tonbridge-digital/website/about/index.md

 Tonbridge is located in the heart of West Kent with a thriving town thanks to a wide range of retail, leisure and residential options for a range of budgets.

-What makes up the digital economy in Tonbridge are

 We are here to help promote and bring together small businesses and individuals throughout Tonbridge looking to embrace a digital strategy going forward.
 We organise social events and this website as a platform to communicate what's happening here:

 * Businesses and individuals with an online presence